Anthropic Standard Contractual Clauses SCC Module 2 Module 3 GDPR data transfer

 Do I Need to Sign SCCs Separately with Anthropic?

-No. Customers do not need to separately negotiate or sign SCC documents with Anthropic.
-The EU Commission SCCs — including the applicable module — are automatically incorporated into Anthropic’s commercial terms when you accept them for a paid product.
+No, not for a direct Anthropic contract.
+Customers do not normally need to separately negotiate or sign SCC documents with Anthropic.
+Anthropic incorporates the applicable SCC module into its DPA, and the DPA is incorporated into the commercial terms accepted for the paid service.

 This is the most common source of confusion in GDPR procurement for AI tools.
 Unlike some enterprise vendors who require a separate data transfer agreement signature, Anthropic incorporates SCCs by reference into the standard commercial terms.